-So youre a so-called fee-only
+So you’re a so-called “fee-only” advisor?

 How much do you charge?

 How long have you been practicing money management?

-I had a number of family members and friends who were trusting me.
+I’ve been managing my own money since 1980.
+About a dozen years later, I had a number of family members and friends who were trusting me.
 I’ve been practicing as a licensed professional since January 2002.